 There's opportunity for you in the ARRL Code-Proficiency Program.
 The handsome certificate award has been designed to recognize your ability in this particular.
 Every amateur is invited to qualify for this certification in the basic art of the amateur.
 Start listening to the practice runs at any time, establish regular practice periods, operate all you can.
-Be ready for the first postwar qualifying runs, and send us your best copy of same for check so we can prepare your certificate award or endorsement!
+Be ready for the first postwar qualifying runs, and send us your best copy of same for check so we can prepare vour certificate award or endorsement!

 For optimum performance in the service field USE Radio JOE MACJERK'S STICKING HIS Maintenance FINGERS IN HOT TELEVISION SETS Magazine.
 AGAIN!
-LAST TIME THE BOSS SWORE HE'D CUT JOE'S Special offer to Radio Servicemen SALARY AND BUY "RADIO MAINTENANCE" FOR HIM!
-VIC TURNER Articles monthly on: Please send me RADIO MAINTENANCE Television - AM - FM ☐ For 1 year 2.00 Public Address Systems For 2_years 3.00 Test Equipment - Tools - Service Kit Shop Layout - Service Bench NAME Trouble Shooting OCCUPATION ...
-Business News ADDRESS CITY Radio Maintenance STATE ZONE is not sold on CHECK ENCLOSED newsstands BILL ME LATER NOTE: By enclosing payment, thus eliminating billing expense RADIO MAINTENANCE MAGAZINE WE WILL ADD ONE ISSUE FREE!
+LAST TIME THE BOSS SWORE HE'D CUT JOE'S Special offer to Radio Servicemen SALARY AND BUY RADIO MAINTENANCE" FOR HIM!
+VIC TURNER Articles monthly on: Please send me RADIO MAINTENANCE Television - AM - FM ☐ For 1 year 2.00 Public Address Systems Test Equipment - Tools - Service Kit □ For 2_years 3.00 Shop Layout - Service Bench NAME OCCUPATION Trouble Shooting Business News ADDRESS Radio Maintenance TONE STATE is not sold on CHECK ENCLOSED newsstands BILL ME LATER NOTE: By enclosing payment, thus eliminating billing expense RADIO MAINTENANCE MAGAZINE WE WILL ADD ONE ISSUE FREE!
 460 BLOOMFIELD AVE., MONTCLAIR, N. J.

 The advance type "400" relay is designed for switching any antenna open-wire transmission line, as well as for RF and high voltage switching applications.
 Ideal for multi-antenna installations where several transmission lines must be changed.
 The "400" is a double-pole double-throw relay.
 Contacts are $\frac{1}{4}$ " pure silver and rated at 10 amperes at 110 v.a.c.
 Base and crossarm are Steatite.
-Standard coil voltage is 110 v.a.c. but other voltage coils.
+Standard coil voltage is 110 v.a.c. but other voltage coils. both a.c. and d.c., are available.